-Find out how to stay safe at home – from knowing your emergency evacuation plans to fire, gas and electrical safety tips.
+Find out how to stay safe at home – from knowing your emergency evacuation plans to gas and electrical safety tips.

 Know your emergency evacuation plan

 Make sure everyone who lives in or visits your home knows how to leave in an emergency, and be sure to plan and practice this escape route.
 Here are some useful tips when creating your emergency evacuation plan: